Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 category: twincat
 ---

 [Earlier](https://cookncode.com/twincat/2021/06/07/tc-source-control-tips.html) I talked about how you can do version control of your TwinCAT code with git.
-In this post I want show a very neat feature of git which I didn't mention last time: pre-commits.
-You can use pre-commits to format, lint or do static code analyses before you commit your code.
-Unfortunately there is currently only one pre-commit for structured text files.
-But, we can also use pre-commits for markdown, html or javascript files.
+In this post, I want to show a very neat feature of git which I didn't mention last time: pre-commits.
+You can use pre-commits to format, lint, or do static code analyses before you commit your code.
+Unfortunately, there is currently only one pre-commit for structured text files.
+But, we can also use pre-commits for markdown, html, or javascript files.
 Let's dive in!

 ## What are pre-commits?

-Pre-commits are part of a class of so called [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+Pre-commits are part of a class of so-called [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 These hooks allow you to run a script at some point during a git command.
-Most hooks are of the pre- kind, which means it does something before a commit, merge or rebase.
+Most hooks are of the pre- kind, which means it does something before a commit, merge, or rebase.
 They can be very useful.
 For example, to ensure a consistent code formatting style or that a file is a valid json or xml format.

 You can see some examples of git hooks if you have a project which uses git.
 Navigate to the `.git/hooks` folder and you should see a list of example hooks there.
 If you can't see the `.git` folder, make sure you have enabled "Hidden items" under the View tab in your Windows Explorer.

 {% picture 2022-pre-commit/hook-examples.png --alt git hook examples as found in the ./git/hooks folder %}

 If you open one of the files you will see some bash scripts.
 It is not necessary to use bash.
-In fact, you can use any programming or scripting language which is available on your system.
+You can use any programming or scripting language which is available on your system.

-You can write your own hooks from scratch, but for many files there is already [a large variety available](https://pre-commit.com/hooks.html).
+You can write your own hooks from scratch, but for many files, there is already [a large variety available](https://pre-commit.com/hooks.html).
 Let's see how we can use these and a structured text hook for our TwinCAT projects.

 ## Setup pre-commit

 A popular framework to manage pre-commits is called [pre-commit](https://pre-commit.com/).
 It is written in Python.
 Thus you first need to install Python, if you do not already have it installed.

 1. (In case you do not have Python) Download and install conda via one of the methods below.
 You can either install Miniconda which is a very minimal installation.
-It comes only with the bare necessary to get started.
+It comes only with the bare necessities to get started.
 Miniconda should be enough for this tutorial.
 Or, if you would like to have a bit more tools/modules installed (mainly for data analyses), choose Anaconda.
     - Manually download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
     - Or run `winget install -e --id Anaconda.Miniconda3` or `winget install -e --id Anaconda.Anaconda3` from the terminal.